erikaheidi/dolphin/README.md

 ```
 ./dolphin droplet create name=MyDropletName size=s-2vcpu-4gb region=nyc2
 ```

+Check the [DigitalOCean API documentation](https://developers.digitalocean.com/documentation/v2/#create-a-new-droplet) for more information on all the parameters you can use.

 ### Destroy a Droplet
 You can obtain the ID of a Droplet by running `droplet list` to list all your droplets.